 You have options.

 Although colonoscopy remains the gold standard screening test against which all other tests are compared, you do have options on how to complete your screening.
 Alternatives to colonoscopy include sigmoidoscopy, virtual (CT scan) colonography, air-contrast barium enema x-ray, and stool card testing for microscopic traces of blood or polyp and cancer DNA.
 However, only colonoscopy allows for direct visual examination of the entire colon and rectum combined with the ability to simultaneously remove any polyps as they are seen.

-If you have any questions about your risk of colorectal cancer or would like to schedule an appointment to have a colonoscopy, please call our office, (585) 222-6566.
-We’d be pleased to help you.
+If you have any questions about your risk of colorectal cancer or would like to schedule an appointment to have a colonoscopy, please call our colorectal surgery centers throughout New York to meet with our colorectal surgeons.
+To schedule your colorectal cancer screening and colonoscopy with Rochester Colon & Rectal Surgeons, please call (585) 222-6566.